schulze61/erdos_baseball_project/README.md

 #### Bayes Model <a name = "bayes"></a>

 We assume that runs scored by each team are both random variables that follow a Weibull distribution.
 We follow the scientific research in the field to determine the shape parameter of the underlying Weibull distribution.
-Having fixed that parameter, in the first simulation, we assume that the scale paramater of the underlying Weibull distribution for each team is equal to the average runs that they have scored through their last game.
+Having fixed that parameter, in the first simulation, we assume that the scale parameter of the underlying Weibull distribution for each team is equal to the average runs that they have scored through their last game.
 In the second simulation, we use an alternative approach where this scale parameter for each team is determined through a continuous `Bayesian` updating process.
 The general idea is that we form a `prior` belief about the expected runs that a team can score at the beginning of the season.
-Then, as the season progresses, by observing the number of runs that they score in each game, we `update` our belief about their future peroformance.
+Then, as the season progresses, by observing the number of runs that they score in each game, we `update` our belief about their future performance.
 This updated belief, is then, used for simulation and prediction of their next game.

-We rely on statistical theory to form this Bayeisan updating algorithm.
+We rely on statistical theory to form this Bayesian updating algorithm.
 The theory tells us that if a random variable $x$ has a Weibull distribution with a *known* shape, then, an `Inverse Gamma (IG)` distribution would be a `conjugate` prior distribution for its scale parameter.
 In other words, consider the following Weibull random variable

 $$ f(x|k, \theta) = \frac{k}{\theta} x^{k-1} e^{-\frac{x^k}{\theta}}$$